Xiao Zhan: Media image

-Xiao Zhan incident/227 incident
+227 incident

-In February 2020, a slash fan fiction novel hosted on Archive of Our Own called "Falling" went viral on the Chinese social networking site Sina Weibo.
-The fan fiction depicts a female prostitute named "Xiao Zhan" in a sexual relationship with a minor named "Wang Yibo", the name of Xiao Zhan's co-star in The Untamed (2019).
-Xiao Zhan fans reported and got the explicit fan fiction banned on Weibo, prompting a surge in traffic to the original source on Archive of Our Own.
-The mass reports led to the site being blocked in China, causing backlash against Xiao Zhan.
-Consequently, he lost numerous brand endorsements and was forced to issue an apology for the actions of his fans.
+Starting in February 2020, an organised, online hate campaign targeting Xiao Zhan, his associates and fans, making it difficult /impossible for him and persons connected to him to live normal life and to access work.

-On 7 May 2020, he made his first official appearance after the incident in an interview with Economic View, explaining his perspective on the issue.
-Two days later, Xiao Zhan was invited by BTV to perform Bamboo Rock (竹石) in support of China's frontline healthcare workers amidst the COVID-19 pandemic in China.
+On 6 May 2020, he made his first official appearance after the incident in an interview with Economic View, explaining his perspective on the issue.
+Two days later, Xiao was invited by BTV to perform "Bamboo Rock" (竹石) in support of China's frontline healthcare workers amidst the COVID-19 pandemic in China.

-On 19 December 2020, Xiao Zhan made his first live performance on the Tencent Video All Star Night Show, where his fans brought lights to show their support; this became known as the "Red Ocean".
+On 19 December 2020, Xiao made his first live performance on the Tencent Video All Star Night Show, where his fans brought lights to show their support; this became known as the "Red Ocean".
 This resulted in trending topics on Weibo for domestic fans and Twitter for fans abroad, signifying his popularity despite the controversy.

+In August 2025, the Beijing Internet Court issued a civil judgment in an online infringement liability dispute involving Chinese entertainer Xiao Zhan and two individuals, Lou Chenjing and Guo Yuwei.
+According to court documents published on the People's Court Announcement Network and the corporate information platform Tianyancha, the court found that Lou and Guo, identified in reports as moderators of the Sina Weibo "227" super topic, had used a shared Weibo account (UID: 3274253145) to publish content deemed by the court to be factually inaccurate and contributory to online harassment targeting Xiao Zhan.

+The court ordered the defendants to publish a formal apology statement on the associated Sina Weibo account for 48 consecutive hours, pay compensation totaling 11,000 yuan to the plaintiff, and cease further dissemination of the contested content.

+Legal analysts have highlighted the ruling as a positive development in China's efforts to address online defamation and establishing clearer accountability in digital communication.